 J.K.
 Simms is a Partner at Thompson Burton and leads the firm’s employment law practice.

 J.K.’s practice is devoted to serving his clients both from a litigation avoidance and litigation defense standpoint.
-J.K. has extensive experience representing companies and individuals at the state level throughout Tennessee and in every federal court district in the State of Tennessee.
+J.K has nearly two decades of experience representing companies and individuals at the state level throughout Tennessee and in every federal court district in the State of Tennessee.
 He has also handled appeals at the state and federal level, including briefing and arguing an appeal before a sixteen-judge en banc panel at the United States Court of Appeals for the Sixth Circuit in Cincinnati, Ohio.
 He is also admitted to practice before the United States Supreme Court.In addition to J.K.’s focus on advocating for his clients in employment litigation, he devotes a great deal of time conducting training for his clients and advising them in identifying potential employment-related legal issues and resolving day-to-day management and operations issues.

 J.K. has represented companies and individuals in the areas of wrongful discharge, retaliation, whistleblower, discrimination, sexual harassment, wage and hour, Fair Labor Standards Act, Family and Medical Leave Act, Equal Pay Act, Title VII of the Civil Rights Act, Age Discrimination in Employment Act and Americans with Disabilities Act.
-J.K. has also stood toe to toe with labor unions, representing companies in collective bargaining agreement negotiations, grievances and arbitrations and advising them on union avoidance measures.
+J.K. has also stood toe to toe with labor unions, representing companies in collective bargaining agreement negotiations, grievances, and arbitrations and advising them on union avoidance measures.

 J.K. has extensive experience representing his clients in the areas of non-compete and trade secret law.
 He has drafted such agreements and litigated matters regarding the enforcement of such agreements both on behalf of the employer and employee.